9 Best Golden State Warriors Players of All Time, Ranked

 Nate Thurmond is the franchise’s all-time leader in rebounds and sixth in points.
 Thurmond was named to five All-NBA Defensive Teams throughout his time with the Warriors.

-Thurmond was also the fourth player ever to average at least 20 points and 20 rebounds per game.
+Thurmond was also the fourth player to average at least 20 points and 20 rebounds per game.

 8. Klay Thompson